2.Teaching Nouns: What do you have in your pockets?

 Student Level: Beginner

-This lesson gives the students a clear first introduction to how to describe English nouns in their countable and uncountable forms.
-It is an important lesson, as it looks to instill in the students, at an early stage, some correct habits when using nouns in their speech.
+This lesson introduces the students to describing English nouns in their countable and uncountable forms.
+It is important because it aims to instill in the students, at an early stage, some correct habits when using nouns in their speech.

 -On the board, the teacher introduces some simple countable nouns, starting with the super simple noun of….one pencil.